-If you see a remark on your account, it does not mean that there is cause for concern.
+If you come across a remark on your account, it does not mean it is inherently negative.
 It is usually just a notation that indicates any disruptions, and events of importance, that the bureaus are required to add the remarks that are currently “under dispute”.

 Will Remarks Listed On Credit Reports Damage Your Credit Score?